EachSheep/RAGSynth/README.md

 # RAGSynth

+We will open-source the dataset and scripts after the review is finished.

 1. **wash_data_scripts**: This section illustrates some of the data cleaning processes we employed during data collection.
 2. **src**: This section differentiates between datasets, highlighting which datasets are used for evaluation and which serve as corpora.